yuejiejing/Advanced-Programming-Technology_P2/README.md

 Example execution
 ./heat2D3D sample.conf

 sample.conf is a configuration file which will specify the parameters for your simulation.
-Below are example con- guration files for 2 and 3 dimensions.
+Below are example confi- guration files for 2 and 3 dimensions.

 ##### 2D CONFIGURATION EXAMPLE #####